-If there’s one country that’s absolute heaven for food lovers, it’s Vietnam.
+Vietnamese cuisine is popular with food lovers around the world.
 With a French influence in many of the dishes here, the food is fragrant and full of flavour.
 You’re sure to see a lot of tempting things here but there’s some Vietnamese dishes that you simply have to try.

-From steaming chicken noodle soups to crispy savoury pancakes and frothy coffees, here’s the essential dishes to try in Vietnam.
-Happy feasting!
+From steaming chicken noodle soups to crispy savoury pancakes and frothy coffees, here’s the our list of the best Vietnamese food.
+Happy feasting!”

 Probably one of the most famous Vietnamese dishes, pho is a steaming noodle soup dish that’s traditionally eaten for breakfast.
 It’s made with rice noodles, bone broth and plenty of fresh herbs.
 You then add chilli, limi and hoisin sauce to taste.
 You can either get Pho Ga (chicken) or Pho Bo (beef).